jakegibb/nyphil-programming-analysis/README.md

 ## Data Structure: New York Philharmonic JSON Data

-The original JSON data structure from the New York Philharmonic, as document in the enclosed README document, is as follows:
+The original JSON data structure from the New York Philharmonic – as documented in the enclosed README – is as follows:
 ```
 {
   "programs": [